CrashPlan Computer Backup

 What is backed up?

-Code42 is configured to back up files in your Users folders.
 Files not in this location will not be backed up.
 The software backs up your Desktop and Documents folders as well as browser bookmark files and local mail folders from standard web browsers and email clients.
 If you need additional directories backed up please contact us at support.swarthmore.edu or email us at email@example.com.

 What is not backed up?

-Faculty accounts are in a group that back up audio and video files, but not software installers, disk images, and virtual machines.
+Faculty accounts are in a group that backs up audio and video files, but not software installers, disk images, and virtual machines.

-Once the software is installed and your computer is activated on our backup server, Code42 will backup all of your files to a central server once.
-After that, the software will only copy new and changed files.
+Once the software is installed and your computer is activated on our backup server, CrashPlan will backup all of your files to a central server once.
+After that, the software will only copy new and changed data.

 Real-time data protection

-Since replication is continuous, your data is backed up as it is saved and modified, not just daily or weekly.
-If your computer is busy, Code42 will adjust its operations so that it isn't competing with your other applications or bandwidth.
+Your data is backed up as it is saved and modified, not just daily or weekly.
+If your computer is busy, CrashPlan will adjust its operations so that it isn't competing with your other applications or bandwidth.

 Self-service file recovery

-If you accidentally delete a file, you can restore it yourself from a simple interface.
-See our help page for recovering a file.
+If you accidentally delete a file, you can restore it yourself here: See our help page for recovering a file.

-If your computer fails, Code42 will allow ITS to restore all your backed up files to a new computer.
+If your computer fails, CrashPlan will allow ITS to restore all your backed-up files to a new computer.
 Please contact us at support.swarthmore.edu or email us at email@example.com for more information.

 "Roaming" backups for laptops